Syllabus for TES-100

 Cornerstone: Lifelong Learning Strategies is a one-credit, self-directed course consisting of six lessons and one online exam.
 Lessons include relevant reading material, essential video content, and associated online questions.
 You may structure your study and progress through the self-directed course at any pace you would like during the semester.
 Listed below are the exam and lesson titles in the order in which they appear in the course.

-For your formal work in the course, you are required to progress through each of the six lessons, answer a series of associated online questions pertaining to the content of each lesson, and take a Readiness Exam.
+For your formal work in the course, you are required to progress through each of the six lessons and answer a series of associated online questions pertaining to the content of each lesson.

 You are required to complete six lessons and answer the associated online questions located within each of the lessons.
 Questions are derived directly from the content presented in each lesson including various links to reading material and videos.
 A response is required for each of the questions found in the course.